 VINTAGE | VARIETAL | LONGEVITY

-Grgich Hills has been making wines with great longevity since 1977 and we’re proud that our wines continue to improve with age for a long period of time.
+Grgich Hills has been making wines with remarkable longevity since 1977 and we’re proud that our wines continue to improve with age for a long period of time.
 That’s because we make wines that are balanced, with excellent acidity, and which are made as naturally and with as little manipulation as possible.
-In our estate grown vineyards, we grow our grapes organically and Biodynamically, which produces healthy, flavorful and perfectly balanced grapes, which are then picked at the peak of maturity.
-At the winery, we’ve held periodic tastings of Grgich Hills wines stretching back into the early 1980s that had been properly stored at the winery, and the wines were still alive and fascinating to drink.
+In our estate grown vineyards, we grow our grapes organically, which produces healthy, flavorful and perfectly balanced grapes, which are then picked at the peak of maturity.
+At the winery, we’ve held periodic tastings of Grgich Hills wines stretching back into the early 1980s.
+These wines had been properly stored at the winery, and the wines were still alive and fascinating to drink.
 In addition, our wines are known for their consistency of quality and style, varying little from vintage to vintage.

 Having said that, we’ve found that our Fumé Blanc (dry Sauvignon Blanc) usually peaks within two to three years and, though it can last for around eight years, is best enjoyed young to enjoy all of its fresh flavors and clean acidity.
 Our Chardonnay does not undergo malolactic fermentation and it can peak within seven to 10 years, offering enjoyment for many years beyond, even 20 years or more.

-The late harvest Violetta, because it is made from grapes rich with botrytis, has a high residual sugar as well as nice acidity and typically is at its best three to five years after the harvest but continues to deepen in color and to develop those wonderful apricot and honey flavors for another 10 or more years.
+The late harvest Violetta, because it is made from grapes rich with botrytis, has a high residual sugar as well as nice acidity.
+It’s typically at its peak three to five years after the harvest but continues to deepen in color and develop those wonderful apricot and honey flavors for another 10 or more years.

-We hope this general guideline helps and that you enjoy your wines with friends and family.
+We hope this general guideline helps you enjoy your wines with friends and family.